fbpx

 Benefits Include:

-• Cost Savings: No need to spend money on repairs, upgrades, or inspections.
+2. Cost Savings: You won’t have to spend money on repairs or upgrades.

-• Attracts Investors: Many real estate investors are looking for properties they can purchase at a lower price, improve, and resell for a profit.
+3. Attracts Investors: Many real estate investors want to buy properties at a lower price, fix them up, and sell them for a profit.

 The Cons of Selling “As Is”